GraniteShares 2x Long PLTR Daily ETF (PTIR) IV/HV History

 Comparing implied volatility to historical (realized) volatility reveals whether options are priced rich or cheap relative to actual price movement.
 Persistent gaps can signal trading opportunities.

-GraniteShares 2x Long PLTR Daily ETF (PTIR) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $362.4M, listed on NASDAQ, carrying a beta of 1.87 to the broader market.
-The Fund seeks daily investment results, before fees and expenses, of 2 times (200%) the daily percentage change of the common stock of Palantir Technologies Inc, (NASDAQ: PLTR) There is no guarantee that the Fund will meet its stated objective. public since 2024-09-04.
+GraniteShares 2x Long PLTR Daily ETF (PTIR) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $296.8M, listed on NASDAQ, carrying a beta of 2.34 to the broader market.
+This Fund aims to deliver daily investment performance that, before accounting for fees and expenses, is equivalent to two times (200%) the daily percentage movement of Palantir Technologies Inc. public since 2024-09-04.

 Spot Price